DS-jr/REST-API-FastAPI-bg-v1/README.md

 $ docker run -p 80:80 -it fastapi-image<br>

 Running the app locally<br>
-Requirements:
+Requirements:<br>
-Make sure you have installed the requirements found in requirements.txt in a virtual environment.
+Make sure you have installed the requirements found in requirements.txt in a virtual environment.<br> Running the code:<br>
-Running the code:
-$ docker-compose up
+$ docker-compose up<br>